arpheno/eestecnet/doc/setup.rst

     cd eestecnet
     pip install -r requirements.txt

 If you want the pycharm IDE, google it and install it.
 It's awesome, seriously.

 Some python modules have to be compiled for your platform.
 Please install a C compiler like Visual Studio or MinGW or the GNU compiler collection, it's very difficult otherwise.

-For the windows version you will have to install cygwin and add it to your path.
-Make sure the gnu file utility is installed and also the library cygmagic.

 Local
 #####